 Currently, NWPX's PE ratio is higher than its 3, 5 and 10-year historical averages.

-With a P/E of 32.55, NWPX stands above the Industrials sector and its peers average but below the industry average.
-In comparison with its Industrials sector average of 30.63, Northwest Pipe's P/E is 6% higher.
+With a P/E of 30.76, NWPX stands above the Industrials sector average but below the industry and its peers average.
+But in comparison with its Industrials sector average of 29.39, Northwest Pipe's P/E is only 4.7% higher.

 NWPX's PE ratio stands lower than its peer stock NOV, but it is higher than VMI's and MWA's.
-Northwest Pipe's current PE ratio of 32.55 is similar to the average of its peer group, which is 32.52.
+Northwest Pipe is presently trading at a lower PE ratio (30.76) than its peer group average of 32.05.

 | Stock name | PE ratio | Market cap |